Seahawks’ Will Dissly on his injury, recovery and mental health: ‘If you’re in a bad place you should be able to talk about it’

 So, that’s what Dissly did.

-After surgery and initial recovery in the Seattle area, he spent the offseason in southern California rehabbing at the Meyer Institute of Sport alongside Seahawks teammate Rashaad Penny, who was recovering from an ACL injury suffered against the Rams in December.
+After surgery and initial recovery in the Seattle area, he spent the offseason in Southern California rehabbing at the Meyer Institute of Sport alongside Seahawks teammate Rashaad Penny, who was recovering from an ACL injury suffered against the Rams in December.

-Coach Pete Carroll said every time he asked how Dissly was doing, all he heard was that Dissly was as diligent in his rehab as anybody who had ever spent time there.
+Seahawks coach Pete Carroll said every time he asked how Dissly was doing, all he heard was that Dissly was as diligent in his rehab as anybody who had ever spent time there.

 “Nine straight months he never missed anything, was never late for anything,” Carroll said.